 - Recognize which mental health issues can be managed through specific avenues of support and why

-- Health care professions are being impacted by the pandemic directly or indirectly and need to know how to evaluate and triage the ways in which that impact is influencing each health care provider’s decisions.
+- Health care professionals are being impacted by the pandemic directly or indirectly and need to know how to evaluate and triage the ways in which that impact is influencing each health care provider’s decisions.

 My experience is that the mental health impacts are widespread.
-One case I dealt with was a woman in her 60s with a history of anxiety that caused her to remain at home in order to avoid from having panic attacks (agoraphobia).
-The impact of the pandemic initially reduced her anxiety because the scale of the impact seemed to align with her world view.
+One case I dealt with was a woman in her 60s with a history of anxiety that caused her to remain at home in order to avoid having panic attacks (agoraphobia).
+The impact of the pandemic initially reduced her anxiety because the scale of the impact seemed to align with her worldview.
 However, over time she along with her husband slipped into a mild depression, requiring supportive psychotherapy sessions that allowed her and her husband to go outdoors between doctor visits.

 Another case considered the mental health impacts on a family of elderly holocaust survivors who both contracted COVID-19 and faced the death of their husband and father.
-Neither the resilient elderly wife, who was her husband’s primary caregiver, nor the adult children could be spared from the grief that was compounded by being unable to be with the elderly man at the end of his life.
+Neither the resilient elderly wife, who was her husband’s primary caregiver nor the adult children could be spared from the grief that was compounded by being unable to be with the elderly man at the end of his life.
 In this case, the helplessness that the family experienced could have mirrored that of the terror and trauma that was experienced by the elderly couple during the holocaust.

-Another vulnerable group to anxiety and depression are health care workers who, on the front lines, confront the possibility of COVID-19 infection with high exposure to dying patients, long hours, dwindling resources during pandemic waves.
-Concerns about these workers is so sufficiently widespread that the American Psychiatric Association has provided some considerations for healthcare workers exposed to the high level of death and illness caused by COVID.
-In my presentation I considered these issues faced by health care professionals and began to examine how they are impacting them through their clinical experiences.
+Another vulnerable group to anxiety and depression are health care workers who, on the front lines, confront the possibility of COVID-19 infection with high exposure to dying patients, long hours, and dwindling resources during pandemic waves.
+Concerns about these workers are so sufficiently widespread that the American Psychiatric Association has provided some considerations for healthcare workers exposed to the high level of death and illness caused by COVID.
+In my presentation, I considered these issues faced by health care professionals and began to examine how they are impacting them through their clinical experiences.
 In particular, moral injury and distress, a type of psychological conflict, occur when we are faced with choices that put our values at odds.
 Moral distress has become more prevalent as many of the clinical and social management decisions can produce further suffering due to shrinking resources and public health limitations due to COVID-19.
 Being able to process these situations collectively helps to reduce the emotional burden falling on any one individual within the clinical care team.

 The opportunity to discuss these cases and the issues surrounding them underscores the dynamic nature of mental health issues as we confront challenging issues individually and as a society.
 Singula’s biopsychosocial approach to considering the issues faced during the current pandemic and supporting people according to their individual needs in real-world situations will provide the framework from which we intend to build our Learning Health System for Mental Health.